jcaillon/valet/docs/content/docs/800.roadmap/_index.md

 This page lists the features that I would like to implement in Valet.
 They come in addition to new features described in the [issues][valet-issues].

+- handle SIGTSTP/SIGCONT to pause and resume the TUI session.
+This is useful when we want to run a command in the background and then come back to the TUI.
 - Support bracketed paste mode: <https://invisible-island.net/xterm/ctlseqs/ctlseqs.html#h2-Bracketed-Paste-Mode>
 - Support mouse events: <https://invisible-island.net/xterm/ctlseqs/ctlseqs.html#h2-Mouse-Tracking>
 - rewrite the bash::runInParallel to use coproc instead of jobs.
 Allow to run the tasks sequentially if number in parallel is set to 1.
 Use this in the self-test to replace the subshell.